 Connections Academy® experts have vetted the following resources and recommend them to complement a student's learning experience.
 (Naturally, you should still consider supervising children as they "surf the Net.")
 These resources aren't a replacement for a good, comprehensive homeschool curriculum; they can be used to enhance and enrich learning.
 With that in mind, you can use these websites and tools as excellent resources to help you broaden your student's horizons and deepen understanding of the subject matter.

 Use the quick links to jump to any section:

 Art Foreign Language Language Arts Literature/Poetry Math Science Social Studies

-Find a rich source of information for your child's art projects and art appreciation lessons through these resources designed to fully immerse learners in everything they ever wanted to know about art.
-There are many more resources to explore, so look at the list below to add to your curriculum.
+Find a rich source of information for your children’s art projects and art appreciation lessons through these resources designed to fully immerse learners in everything they ever wanted to know about art.
+Explore the resources listed below to add to your curriculum.

 - Launched in 2011, Google's ambitious ongoing project Google Art and Culture seeks to allow the public access to the world's art museums, offering users a chance to virtually explore high-resolution images of artwork with the added benefit of contextual information about the art piece.

-- Check out the Metropolitan Museum of Art's MetKids program, which allows online visitors to explore the Met with an interactive map and travel through a world of art in a time machine.
+- Check out the Metropolitan Museum of Art's MetKids program, which allows homeschoolers to explore the Met with an interactive map and travel through a world of art in a time machine.

 - Access the Smithsonian American Art Museum from the comfort of your home and explore U.S. history and culture through the Smithsonian's online programs that promote collaboration, critical thinking, creativity, and communication.